How Teen Mom's Amber Portwood Overcame Her Scandalous Past

 By the time they signed up for a 2017 appearance on Marriage Bootcamp, their oft-delayed vows had been officially canceled and Portwood was touting their appearance on the reality show as Baier's last chance.

-When he didn't rise to the occasion—after yet another relationship-ending fight, he skipped out on filming and jetted to Las Vegas—Portwood threw in her cards for good.
+When he didn't rise to the occasion—after yet another relationship-ending fight, he skipped out on filming and jetted to Vegas—Portwood determined she was really done this time.

 Baier insists he wasn't folding, simply escaping to Sin City "to get my head around the split," he explained to E!
 News.
 "Ultimately my hope was to get a place where Amber could come visit me and we could work on our issues.
 Obviously that didn't happen."